MaggieLi1111/Assignment4-C-/README.md

 Lambda Operator =>

 Lambda operator is used to create an anonymous method.
 It uses delegate to create an anonymous method.
-Left side to lambda operator is parameter/s and right side method body
+Left side to lambda operator is input parameter/s and right side method body

  public void ActionExample()